spFSR - feature

 Approximation for Feature Selection and Ranking (SPSA-FSR) Algorithm as

-one of the wrapper methods and how to use the spFSR
+one of the wrapper methods and how to use the spFSR package

 which implements this algorithm.
-The spFSR
+The spFSR package is built

 upon the works by Aksakalli and Malekipirbazari